 Environmental Component Mitigation Responsibility Threatened or Endangered Species/Migratory Birds/Wildlife Threatened or Endangered species and their habitat will not be impacted by the Project; therefore, mitigation for threatened and endangered species is not required.
-1. Pre-construction surveys for nesting birds will be completed and will follow the methods set forth by the USFWS, CPW, or CDOT's Section 240 Protection of Migratory Birds Standard Specification (Spec 240 attached).
+Pre-construction surveys for nesting birds will be completed and will follow the methods set forth by the USFWS, CPW, or CDOT's Section 240 Protection of Migratory Birds Standard Specification (Spec 240 attached).
 The incidental taking of a migratory bird shall be reported to the Engineer.
 The Contractor shall be responsible for all penalties levied by the USFWS for the taking of a migratory bird.
-2. If night work becomes necessary in habitat outside EJMT, it shall be conducted for no more than four consecutive nights of no work.
-Contractor Contractor USFS Sensitive Plant Species If habitat outside surveyed areas shown in Book 2, Section 5 Exhibit A are disturbed, the Contractor shall have a qualified botanist perform presence/absence surveys for Federally Listed Plant Species, U.S. Forest Service Sensitive Plant Species, and Species of Local Concern prior to ground disturbance during the appropriate survey window.
+If night work becomes necessary in habitat outside EJMT, it shall be conducted for no more than four consecutive nights of no work.
+Contractor Contractor USFS Sensitive Plant Species If habitat outside surveyed areas shown in Book 2, Section 5 Exhibit A are disturbed of the basic configuration are disturbed, the Contractor shall have a qualified botanist perform presence/absence surveys for Federally Listed Plant Species, U.S. Forest Service Sensitive Plant Species, and Species of Local Concern prior to ground disturbance during the appropriate survey window.
 If sensitive species are found, the Contractor shall assess the potential for avoidance or minimization of impacts and the potential for transplanting of individuals and seedbeds to suitable habitat on adjoining property.
 Specific mitigation and avoidance and minimization measures shall be developed in close consultation with the USFS Forest Botanist.
 Contractor Water Quality The Project will comply with CDOT Municipal Separate Storm Sewer System (MS4) permit requirements.
+Contractor

-Contractor Wetlands Wetlands shall be avoided to the maximum extent practicable.
+Environmental Component Mitigation Responsibility Wetlands Wetlands shall be avoided to the maximum extent practicable.
 However, if wetland impacts do occur as a result of construction activities, the following requirements will apply: Permitting through the United States Army Corps of Engineers (USACE) will be required.
 All impacts, whether temporary or permanent, must be mitigated at a ratio of 1:1.
 If there is no practical location to mitigate wetland impacts on-Site, then the Contractor shall purchase any wetland bank credits from a wetland mitigation bank approved by the USACE.
 CDOT requires mitigation for all permanent impacts to wetlands based on acreage.
-Restoration will be required.
-All temporarily-impacted areas shall be restored to their original condition.
-Indirect impacts shall be minimized through the implementation of a Stormwater Management Plan (SWMP) and construction of BMPs, as well as appropriate barriers (fencing) to prevent impacts to wetlands.
-Contractor Contractor Contractor Contractor Contractor
+Restoration will be restored to their original condition.
+Indirect impacts shall be minimized through the implementation of a Stormwater Management Plan (SWMP) and construction of BMPscontrol measures, as well as appropriate barriers (fencing) to prevent impacts to wetlands.
+Contractor Contractor Contractor Contractor Contractor Noxious Weeds A noxious weed management plan is not required.
+However, the Project will be required to minimize the spread of noxious weeds according to revised Sections 207, 212, and 217 of the Standard Specifications, and for implementing the standard CDOT BMPscontrol measures .
+Contractor Hazardous Materials There is no indication that contaminated soil or groundwater will be generated during construction of this Project.
+However, naturally-occurring metals may be present in groundwater beneath the site.
+Therefore, groundwater that is brought to the surface during construction (i.e. tremie displacement of water) must be either 1) immediately containerized for proper off-Site disposal, or 2) dispersed on the ground surface in accordance with the Colorado Department of Public Health and Environment (CDPHE) Low Risk Discharge Guidance: Discharges of Uncontaminated Groundwater to Land.
+Several criteria must be met if this approach is to be utilized, as detailed in that document.
+Groundwater must not be allowed to be discharged into sanitary or storm sewers, or any Waters of the State.
+Contractor Contractor